run3134/system-design-101/README.md

 Step 5: The authentication service compares the two passwords generated by the client and the server, and returns the comparison result to the frontend.
 Bob can proceed with the login process only if the two passwords match.

-Is this authentication mechanism safe?
+Is this authentication mechanism reasonable and safe?

+- Are the timestamps used by client and server the same?

+    It bascally store key in the user's device => prove if the user has the device If user change device, then the key has to be redo?
+    If it is based on the initial timestamp when secret key was created

 - Can the secret key be obtained by others?